Baseball Base Running Tips

 - Running hard will force the defense to rush through the fielding position

-- Good running form requires relaxed, explosive movements with fluid arm action and running strides that eat up ground
+- The good running form requires relaxed, explosive movements with fluid arm action and running strides that eat up ground

 - The arms should move up and down like pistons moving in a direction from “hips to lips.”